 Why Fear-Less Triple P makes all the difference

 Clinically significant anxiety in children has usually been treated by mental health professionals working directly with children, however I wanted to offer families another option.
-Since parents and caregivers are the most important people in children's lives, it makes sense to support parents so they can teach their children how to manage anxiety effectively, with easy-to-use strategies.
+Since parents and caregivers are the most important people in children's lives, it makes sense to support them so they can teach their children how to manage anxiety effectively, with easy-to-use strategies.
 That's why we've developed the Fear-Less Triple P program, which can now be delivered by accredited practitioners or done as an online program.

 Fear-Less Triple P is for parents and caregivers who'd like to learn how to teach children to manage anxiety effectively.
 There are different types of Fear-Less Triple P – online, and face-to-face or virtual/remote sessions for groups or individuals.
 Different regions may offer different types of Fear-Less Triple P.